What is pneumonia?

 What causes pneumonia?

 There are more than 30 different causes of pneumonia, and they’re grouped by the cause.
 The main types of pneumonia are:

 - Viral pneumonia.
 This type is caused by different viruses, including the flu.
-It is responsible for about one-third of all pneumonia cases.
+It's responsible for about one-third of all pneumonia cases.
+SARS-CoV-2, the virus responsible for COVID-19 can also cause viral pneumonia.
 You may be more likely to get bacterial pneumonia if you have viral pneumonia.

 - Mycoplasma pneumonia.
 This type has somewhat different symptoms and physical signs.
-It is called an atypical pneumonia.
-It is caused by the bacteria Mycoplasma pneumoniae.
+It's called an atypical pneumonia.
+It's caused by the bacteria Mycoplasma pneumoniae.
 It generally causes a mild, widespread pneumonia that affects all age groups.

 - Other pneumonias.
 There are other less common pneumonias that may be caused by other infections including fungi.

 Anyone can get pneumonia.
 But the following groups are at the highest risk:

 - Adults ages 65 and older

 - People with certain health conditions